KillianDavitt/docker-nebula/Developing on Docker with Stack Emacs Yesod and Intero.md

  OS/Arch:      linux/amd64
 ```

 Docker is installed.
-Next let's test the docker installation by running a simple container:
+However, we do not have Docker configured to access Docker hub, the remote source of docker containers.
+Let's test the docker installation by running a simple container, expecting the command to not list the following successful output (if it does, you are all set):

 ```
 #!bash